JerryXu0907/DiffuseLoco/README.md

 Then, install IsaacGym for simulation environment:

-note: in the public repo, this should come from nVidia's official source.
+> Note: in the public repo, this should come from NVIDIA's official source.
 We provide a zip file for easier review purpose only.

 ```bash
 unzip isaacgym.zip